Society 6 Shop

 The print was wrapped in a plastic sleeve, a thin piece of foam and bubble wrap, so it was certainly well protected.

-This is the print I chose to order, and this is the view from the front of the metal print (the 'noise' is just on my photograph rather than on the print by the way!)
+This is the print I chose to order, and this is the view from the front of the metal print (the 'noise' is just on my photograph of the print rather than on the print by the way!)

 The design is called Buttercup Flare.